The Rocco Forte Balmoral Hotel, a Scottish Luxury Hotel in the Heart of Edinburgh which is Doing Everything Right: You Just Won’t Want to Leave.

 However, the next morning I asked about potato scones, and lo and behold, look at what appeared on my plate as part of my Full Scottish breakfast!
 Of course, a choice of freshly squeezed fruit juices (the orange was excellent) and tea or coffee accompanied this fantastic plate.

-After our breakfast, fully satiated and primed for our day, Denisa and I decided to go for a walk up to Calton Hill and around the city, before she had to check in for her study abroad program later that day.
+After our breakfast, fully satiated and primed for our day, Denisa and I decided to go for a walk up to Calton Hill.
+We had time before she had to check in for her study abroad program later that day.

-One of the most charming members of the Balmoral staff is Pete the doorman, who stands as a sentinel in his tartan garb; a marvelous Scottish touch.
+One of the most charming members of the Balmoral staff is Pete the doorman.
+He stands as a sentinel in his tartan garb; a marvelous Scottish touch.
 We had a great conversation about cooking and baking!

 The views from the top of Calton Hill are outstanding, and a “must see” when in Edinburgh.
 I highly recommend talking the walk to enjoy the view (not strenuous or difficult at all).

 We were quite fortunate with the weather, as it was warmer on that January day than it was in Spain!
 Denisa and I spent more of the morning roaming the city of Edinburgh.
-I was delighted to realize just how many places of interest were within a relatively short walking distance from The Balmoral, which I’ll be sharing in more detail very soon.
+I was delighted to realize just how many places of interest were within a relatively short walking distance from The Balmoral.

-After lunch, it was time for Denisa to check into her study abroad program, and we were incredibly lucky that the meeting place was just on the other side of Waverley Station.
+After lunch, it was time for Denisa to check into her study abroad program.
+We were incredibly lucky that the meeting place was just on the other side of Waverley Station.
 You can probably imagine, she had quite a bit of luggage for a five month stay.
 We had one last photo taken together in the lobby of The Balmoral before saying goodbye.

 I was then on my own which meant Denisa wasn’t there to pull me away from the window anymore.
 I was just a wee bit obsessed with that incredible view from my window; but honestly, can you blame me?